-- (1) This rule applies in respect of a will that - (a) contains obliterations, alterations or additions; or - (b) is partially revoked by marriage, divorce or a deed of relationship registered or revoked in accordance with the Relationships Act 2003. - (2) The Court, a judge or the Registrar may require an applicant applying for a grant in relation to a will to which this rule applies to file a copy of the will in which - - (a) all such obliterations, alterations or additions are omitted; and - (b) if the obliteration of a word is complete and the word cannot be deciphered, a r.
-54 Part 6 - Specific Application Requirements for Probate or Letters of Administration with Will Annexed blank space is left in the copy where the obliterated word appears.
+- (1) This rule applies in respect of a will that - (a) contains obliterations, alterations or additions; or - (b) is partially revoked by marriage, divorce or a deed of relationship registered or revoked in accordance with the Relationships Act 2003. - (2) The Court, a judge or the Registrar may require an applicant applying for a grant in relation to a will to which this rule applies to file a copy of the will in which - (a) all such obliterations, alterations or additions are omitted; and - (b) if the obliteration of a word is complete and the word cannot be deciphered, a blank space is left in the copy where the obliterated word appears.